kyleboas/tacticsjournal.com/sponser.md

 ---

-Week-long sponsorships are available for Tactics Journal.
+Week-long sponsorships are available.
 This is the only way to promote your product or service specifically to the Tactics Journal’s audience of football fans.

 What sponsors get:

-A display ad at the top of every page of the site, all week long.
+- A display ad at the top of every page of the site, all week long.

-A post from the sponsor will appear at the start of the week.
+- A post from the sponsor will appear at the start of the week.
 You, the sponsor, get to address the Tactics Journal’s most dedicated readers directly.

 About Tactic Journal’s audience:

-Typical weekday web page views: 2,500-10,500
+- Typical weekday web page views: 2,500-10,500

-Estimated monthly web page views: 10,000-27,000
+- Estimated monthly web page views: 10,000-27,000

-Combined followers on the @TacticsJournal Twitter, FaceBook, Threads, Mastodon accounts: Over 26,000.
+- Combined followers on the @TacticsJournal Twitter, FaceBook, Threads, Mastodon accounts: Over 26,000.

 Sponsorship is exclusive.
 Only one sponsor per week.